layers

 Compute the gini form of diversity index.
 Hill diversity of q=2 is generally preferable.

-Distances corresponding to the local dmaxd_{max} thresholds to be used for calculations.
-The β\beta parameters (for distance-weighted metrics) will be determined implicitly.
-If the distances parameter is not provided, then the beta parameter must be provided instead.
+Distances corresponding to the local thresholds to be used for calculations.
+The for distance-weighted metrics will be determined implicitly using min_threshold_wt.
+If the distances parameter is not provided, then the beta or minutes parameters must be provided instead.

-A β\beta, or array of β\beta to be used for the exponential decay function for weighted metrics.
-The distance parameters for unweighted metrics will be determined implicitly.
-If the betas parameter is not provided, then the distance parameter must be provided instead.
+A list of to be used for the exponential decay function for weighted metrics.
+The thresholds for unweighted metrics will be determined implicitly.
+If the betas parameter is not provided, then the distances or minutes parameter must be provided instead.

 An optional column name for data point keys.
 This is used for deduplicating points representing a shared source of information.
 For example, where a single greenspace is represented by many entrances as datapoints, only the nearest entrance (from a respective location) will be considered (during aggregations) when the points share a datapoint identifier.